-The recognized holidays are: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Friday prior to British Columbia Day, British Columbia Day, Friday prior to Labour Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day and any day declared a public holiday by the Federal or Provincial Government.
+The recognized holidays are: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Friday prior to British Columbia Day, British Columbia Day, Friday prior to Labour Day, Labour Day, Thanksgiving Day, Remembrance Day,

+Christmas Day, Boxing Day and any day declared a public holiday by the Federal or Provincial Government.
 No work will be performed on Labour Day.
-All work performed on General Holidays shall be paid for at double time rates.
+All work performed on General Holidays shall be paid for at two times (2X) the rate of pay.